LaravelDaily/Booking-Com-Simulation-Laravel/course/18-search-optimization.md

   10 offset 0
 ```

-The result is not pretty, it's just one line/column with huge amount of text.
+The result is not pretty, it's just one line/column with a huge amount of text.

 ```
 -> Limit: 10 row(s)  (actual time=620.680..620.683 rows=10 loops=1)